What are the other Names for this Condition? (Also known as/Synonyms)

 What are the Causes of Dementia, NOS?
 (Etiology)

-- Most of Dementia has not been understood
+- Much of Dementia is not yet clearly understood

 - The causative factors for Dementia are varied and numerous.
 These are classified according to the rate of progression of the condition, part of the brain that is affected, similarities between the symptoms, and whether Dementia is reversible or irreversible